-Chemical: Oil Sands Elective (Program and Technical
+Chemical: Oil Sands Elective (Program and Technical Electives) [Engineering]

-The two single least one of Design in Check the current O The two single-term program electives can be selected from lists in Chemical.
+The two single-term program electives can be selected from lists in Chemical.
 At least one of these electives must be Engineering Science and/or Engineering Design in Chemical.
-Other courses may be taken with written permission from the current Oil Sands Advisor prior to enrollment..
+Other courses may be taken with written permission from the current Oil Sands Advisor prior to enrollment.